10p-freddo/fruitstrap/README.md

 ## Notes

-* With some modifications, it may be possible to use this without Xcode installed; however, you would need a copy of the relevant DeveloperDiskImage.dmg (included with Xcode).
-GDB would also run slower as symbols would be downloaded from the device on-the-fly.
+* With some modifications, it may be possible to use this without Xcode installed; however, you would need a copy of the relevant DeveloperDiskImage.dmg (included with Xcode). lldb would also run slower as symbols would be downloaded from the device on-the-fly.

 ## Listing Device Ids